Screening Mammography (2D and 3D)

-When you have your mammogram performed at The Jim & Eleanor Randall Breast Center in Pasadena, the Huntington-Hill Breast Center in Arcadia or one of our Huntington-Hill Imaging Center in Cordova or Glendora, you will be comfortable knowing that our physicians and support staff are highly experienced and trained.
+When you have your mammogram performed at The Jim & Eleanor Randall Breast Center in Pasadena, the Huntington-Hill Breast Center in Arcadia or one of our Huntington-Hill Imaging Centers in Cordova, Glendora or West Covina, you will be comfortable knowing that our physicians and support staff are highly experienced and trained.
 We perform more than 40,000 screening mammograms, and over 10,000 diagnostic evaluations of women with breast problems per year.
 We also provide excellent mammogram accuracy thanks to our nationally respected team of breast radiologists and our computer aided detection (CAD) program.
 It provides secondary interpretations of every mammogram film that our experienced team of radiologists uses as a back-up evaluation.
 In addition, our physicians, technologists, and state-of-the-art equipment are certified and accredited by the American College of Radiology (ACR), the FDA, and the National Accreditation Program for Breast Centers (NAPBC).
 Jim & Eleanor Randall Breast Center has also been awarded “The Breast Imaging Center of Excellence (BICOE)” by the ACR because it has earned accreditation in all of the ACR’s breast-imaging accreditation programs, in addition to the Mammography Accreditation Program.